 Note: If your connection status still shows N/A, make sure the phone is completely off, then try the volume buttons connection method again.
 You might even need to install/reinstall the provided drivers for the phone from Step 3.

 Now that the connection between the program and your phone is successful, this means you can finally move onto the recovery process.
 The next thing you want to do is click the "Start" button.
-You should see some download activity occurring as it will begin transferring the system image to your device, so it might take some time to complete.
-Once the download process finishes, you will notice your phone automatically reboots and will sit at the OnePlus boot animation for a minute or two, which is normal!
+You should see some download activity occurring as it will begin transferring the system image to your device.
+Be patient here since it can take some time to complete the initial install process.

-Once your phone boots up at the main start screen, you can click the "Stop" button in the recovery program and then "Exit" to end the session.
+After your phone boots up at the main "Welcome" screen, you can click the "Stop" button in the recovery program and then "Exit" to end the session.
 Your OnePlus 6T has just been un-bricked and is ready to be used once again as usual — no shiny paperweight for you!
-From here, you can complete the initial device setup and then proceed with your normal daily routine.
-The recovery tool flashes Oxygen OS version 9.0.5, which means you will need to perform a system update once you get back up and running.
+From here, you can complete the initial device setup and then proceed with your regular daily routine.

-The recovery process does relock the bootloader, so you must start fresh like day one if you plan on rooting and modding like before.
-It would be important to figure out if you want root access now or not, that way you can save yourself from another data wipe if you change your mind.
-Enjoy having a usable OnePlus 6T again!
+The recovery process does relock the bootloader by default, so you'll have to start fresh like day one if you plan on rooting and modding like before.
+It would be essential to figure out if you want root access now or not; that way, you can save yourself from another data wipe if you change your mind later.